tanzu-end-to-end/tap-gitops-workshop/Stage-1-Base-Install.md

 cp tap-gitops-workshop/templates/tap-install-values.yaml workshop-clusters/clusters/workshop/cluster-config/values
 ```

-Familiarize yourself with the two files you copied into yout GitOps repo.
+Familiarize yourself with the two files you copied into your GitOps repo.
 The first one provides the `tap-values` configuration for your cluster, which you will recognize if you've installed TAP before.
 The format is slightly different, so don't just copy an existing `tap-values.yaml` as-is here.

 Open this file ($WORKSHOP_ROOT/workshop-clusters/clusters/workshop/cluster-config/values/tap-values.yaml) in an editor, and fill our the placeholder values: your wildcard DNS domain, the project path for your container registry, the username for your registry credentials, and the Kubernetes version your cluster is running.